-I always knew that 27 was going to be huge year in my life, the one where I would crystallize my future.
-I mean Van Gogh started painting at 27; Jim Morrison, Janice Joplin and Jimi Hendrix were all immortalized at 27.
+I always knew that 27 was going to be a huge year in my life, the one where I would crystallize my future.
+I mean Van Gogh started painting at 27; Jim Morrison, Janice Joplin, and Jimi Hendrix were all immortalized at 27.
 Here I am, about to end a year of self-discovery and let me tell you, I found my muse.
-I conquered 27 at I am officially about to conquer 28!
+I conquered 27 as I am officially about to conquer 28!

 A Year Of 27:

 - Truly falling in love (again)